Cycling to Heathrow

 It's possible to use the Grand Union Canal towpath for much of the ride to Paddington (which takes just over 90 minutes).

-Free cycle parking is available at all Heathrow terminals:
+Free cycle parking is available:

 - Terminal 4: There is cycle parking opposite the arrivals forecourt.